LoveSoftware/application-logging-with-logstash/README.md

 Logstash instance and the second a webserver hosting a simple PHP demo application.

 The web server sends its syslog, auth, Nginx and web application logs to the Logstash instance.
-The demo app has two endpoints, one which simply outputs a greeting and another which fails in a variety of ways responding with a number of different http response codes.
-The second endpoint is used to demonstrate how to get interesting information from Nginx log files.
+The demo app has four endpoints all of which generate different types of log data and demonstate different techniques.

+You can also look at the two provisioning files in *build/* for detailed instructions on how to install Logstash, Elastic Search and Kibana on a central server and the log forwarder component on the other servers in your infrastructure.

 ##Set Up